-There are two types of people in this world—those that love Halloween, and those who well, don't.
-Whether you've been planning and prepping your Halloween costume or are dreading the very thought of having to dress up, we've got your back.
+There are two types of people in this world—those who love Halloween, and those who, well, don't.
+Whether you've been planning and prepping your Halloween costume or are dreading the very thought of having to put together a look for that upcoming party, we've got your back.

 Fun fact: With just a few products, you can totally transform your face into a festive look without needing all the hustle and bustle of a detailed (and expensive) costume to go along with it.
 And, you can use as little as three products to get the job done.
 Yes, really.
 We reached out to a few makeup artists for their tips and tricks for some scary good (and cute!) makeup this Halloween.

 Keep scrolling for some easy Halloween makeup ideas that won’t take you all day to recreate.

 Here's a look people will be sure to fawn over.
 Start by using any face paint to apply dots throughout the face, along the forehead and cheekbones.
 Then, use a brown eyeliner such as the Burt's Bees Nourishing Eyeliner in Warm Brown ($9) to heavily line your lips, shade the sides of your nose, and overdraw your brows.
 Finish the look with some pink shimmer eyeshadow, like NYX's Shimmer Down Pigment in Mauve Pink ($7) and a pink lip gloss.

 From the cover of his Aladdin Sane album, David Bowie's lightning bolt makeup is an iconic look and a fun way to show your fandom.
 All you'll need is Makeup For Ever's Flash Color Case ($99) to create the red and blue bolts, then simply separate them using a black liner and apply a subtly metallic lip.
 You'll be paying homage to Ziggy Stardust himself in no time.